Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 Line **7** indicates that our assumption was correct.
-By now it is safe to declare that the experiment above has successfuly confirmed our hypothesis, but to be on the safe side, let us run a quick final test to see if the command line was indeed modified the way we meant it.
+By now it is safe to declare that the experiment above has successfully confirmed our hypothesis, but to be on the safe side, let us run a quick final test to see if the command line was indeed modified the way we meant it.

 <div class="env-header">cdb: New Nommand Line for csrss</div>
 {% highlight none linenos %}